NM-TAFE/dip-por-player-hashmap/README.md

 ````

-> **Tip:** To help choose a hash function, see the knowledge and reflection questions.
+> **Tip:** See the knowledge and reflection questions to help choose a hash function.
 > **WARNING:** If `__hash__` is called via `hash(your_player)`, the hash will be truncated based on the bit width of the host machine (usually 64-bit signed) [ref](https://docs.python.org/3/library/functions.html#hash)

 Finally, while not strictly necessary in this assessment, you may want to implement a `__eq__` method to compare two players.
-This will be useful for testing and it is customary that two players returning the same hash are considered equal.
+This will be useful for testing, and it is customary that two players returning the same hash be considered equal.

 ```python
 def __eq__(self, other):